Collaboration Promotes Group Resilience in Multi-Agent RL: Empirical Evaluation

 \section{Empirical Evaluation}

-The objective of our empirical evaluation is to assess the effect collaboration has on group resilience.
-Specifically, we measure and compare the average total group reward in randomly perturbed environments, where each group uses a different communication protocol.
+Our empirical evaluation aims to assess the effect collaboration has on group resilience.
+Specifically, we measure and compare the utility of groups of agents in randomly perturbed environments (various types of atomic perturbations), where each group implements a different communication protocol and learning approach\footnote{Our code base and full results are available at \url{https://github.com/CLAIR-LAB-TECHNION/CollaborationForResilience}}.
+We conducted two sets of experiments.
+The first uses our custom communication protocols in environments requiring relatively simple forms of collaboration.
+The second uses SOTA communication in an abstraction of Experiment \ref{example}.
+Experiments ran on a \texttt{x86\_64} CPU running Ubuntu 20.04.6.